VRConservation/neca/1_neca.md

 —**Administrative Bookkeeper**.
 Track/invoice budget, develop cost allocation plan, manage grant reporting, administer payroll, manage AP/AR accounts, prepare 1099s and tax docs, develop grant budgets, and ensure financial compliance.
 —**Feedstock Manager**.
 Source and sell feedstock from public and private lands, arrange transport to sort yard(s), manage sort yards, develop outreach materials, manage compliance documents for sort yard and aggregation, and maintain records.

 Other expenses include operations and maintenance as detailed in {ref}`appendix1`, such as filing fees, audit/legal fees, insurance, equipment, software, travel, and bank fees.
-Expenses also include communications, website, and outreach and equiopment, insurance, land lease costs for a sort yard..
+Expenses also include communications, website, and outreach and equipment, insurance, land lease costs for a sort yard.

 ## Timeline
 An approximate timeline for key activities to fund and operationalize the JPA is shown in {numref}`gantt`.
 Endowment seed funding and a capital campaign will be critical to initiate the endowment.
 Staffing is described under expenses and shows the approximate start time for each staff member.
 Governance will be defined by the development of the JPA bylaws, and the JPA will created when the LAFCO filing is completed.